lolakoala/byob/README.md

 POST bulletins
 ```

-#### Descrition
+#### Description

-- adds a new bulletin record to the bulletins table in the database.
+- Adds a new bulletin record to the bulletins table in the database.
+- You must include your token in the body, as well as a body and title property.

 #### Example

 ```
-'/api/v1/houses/:houseId/bulletins'
+fetch('./api/v1/houses/:houseId/bulletins', {
+  method: 'POST',
+  body: JSON.stringify({
+    title: 'News',
+    body: 'more news',
+    token: 'yourTokenHere'
+    }),
+  headers: {
+    'Accept': 'application/json',
+    'Content-Type': 'application/json'
+  }
+});
 ```

 #### returns:

 ```
 {